 We woke up in good spirits and soon ended up in water, because the sea was so inviting and so close it was almost reachable by hand.
 However jumping or diving into water is so much more exciting than going the usual, rather boring way.
 After all, we’re still young and in the past few days some of us rediscovered the child like fun, only possible when with friends.

-The sea in Dalmatia is warm, but still chilly enough to bring immediate refreshment of your body and soul.
+The sea in Dalmatia is warm, but still chilly enough to bring immediate refreshment of your body and soul during blue cruise.
 And most importantly, it is clean.
 We were surprised by the clean look of the water until the captain of our gulet explained to us that the sea currents prevent the dirt from coming and that there isn’t enough industry in the region to pollute Dalmatian part of Adriatic.
 Sea winds also do their part of work by mixing the water up and down and keep it fresh and not too warm.

 Island Vis – Next Destination

 The crew and we decided to continue exploring island Vis, before we continued the morning by eating the breakfast, which was of course tasty as ever.

 Vis is arguably the best place to explore, because its relative small size makes it perfect to reach everything quickly and it is absolutely packed with hidden treasures … And it has so much wonders to explore!

 From sea made treasures that were carved during millions of years and are a part of natural history to absolutely amazing beaches and breathtaking bays …

 The gulet headed towards island of Biševo, less than 5 nautical miles from Vis.
 The captain said it was probably the best place to see what kind of wonders nature is able to create.
 We didn’t know what to expect, but the last days convinced us to have complete trust in captain’s choice.